redhat-performance/baremetal-deploy/README.md

 * `network-discovery` - Set several important variables for the inventory including the NICs and MACs to be used for the provisioning and baremetal networks.
 Some of the MAC details are obtained from an inventory automatically generated on the Lab Wiki which the network-discovery role uses to further set all variables needed for proper networking.
 This role runs on the provisioner host.
 * `set-deployment-facts` - This role is used to set some of the facts registered on the jumphost on to the provisioner host for use in future roles.
 This role runs on the provisioner host.
 * `shared-labs-prep` - Creates the BM bridge, powers on nodes, sets boot order etc. This role runs on the provisioner host.
-* `node-prep` - Prepares the provisioner node for the OpenShift Installer by installing needed packages, creating necessary directories etc. This role runs on the provisioner host.
+* `node_prep` - Prepares the provisioner node for the OpenShift Installer by installing needed packages, creating necessary directories etc. This role runs on the provisioner host.
 * `installer` - Actually drives the OpenShift Installer.
 This role runs on the provisioner host.

 Scale Up worker roles